Frequently asked questions

 Online pokies and casino games are illegal in Australia.
 Any overseas gambling website that offers online pokies and casino games operates illegally in Australia, and are not regulated by Australian Law.
 Customers should be aware that if they gamble using illegal services, they run a high risk of losing their money.
 These sites can easily scam people and not provide payouts.
 Not only this, these gambling sites can be accessed by children and vulnerable people.
 Unfortunately there is little recourse for Australian customers cheated by these websites.
 To find out if a website is legal and safe to use in Australia, visit ACMA.gov.au

 Australia’s licensed online wagering providers apply a rigorous protection regime blocking the creation of accounts by those under 18.
-Land-based forms of wagering (such as retail TABs) offer only weak protections, and illegal overseas gambling websites often offer no protection against underage gambling at all.
+Before you can deposit money into an account a customer’s age and identity must be verified.

 For most people, sports wagering is an enjoyable form of entertainment, but for some it may lead to negative circumstances.
 To ensure wagering is conducted in a responsible manner whereby the potential for harm is minimised, all Australian licensed wagering service providers make a commitment to help customers stay in control and identify if wagering becomes problematic.
 Customers can set pre-commitments or deposit limits; self-exclude (either temporarily or permanently) or be referred to gambling-related support services.
 Staff within Australian wagering service providers are extensively trained in responsible gambling.
 Please see our ‘Get help’ page for more information and resources.